 Areas of counselling I deal with

-I offer one to one counselling and charge £45 for an hour session.
-I will consider some reduced fees in case of need.
-Therapy sessions are available on Monday and Wednesday evenings and Thursday during the day and evenings.
+I offer one to one counselling and charge £50 for an hour session.
+I will consider reduced fees in case of need.
+Therapy sessions are available on Monday evenings, Wednesday and Thursday during the day and evenings.

 I am committed to ongoing professional development both personal and as a counsellor.